Aditya239/Kakurosy/README.md

 ## Running the tests

 The test puzzles are in the ```savedpuzzles.txt``` file.
-To add more puzzles into this file (scraped from [here]: So kindly read [this] and use accordingly.
+To add more puzzles into this file (scrapes from [here]: So kindly read [this] and use accordingly.
 Please ensure web connection):
 ```
 python gather.py